 Our kids are currently obsessed with printing out things to colour in.
 So lucky for them, we’ve just found Activity Village – a brilliant website with a whole section dedicated to Deepavali colouring pages.
 A lot of the printables come at a price, but there are plenty of freebies including lots of Rangolis for the kids to colour (or use as inspiration for their own drawings).
 Other sites offering free Deepavali printables include Got Free Cards and Super Coloring.

 Create a playdough rangoli, like the clever mum from Putti’s World Or if playdough’s not your thing, try a more traditional rangoli using everyday materials like rice (colour for extra fun), sand, flower petals or even lentils.
 We also love this giant chalk rangoli by Activity Village.

 5. Healthy, kid-friendly Deepavali treats

 If you’ve ever wandered through Little India during the Festival of Lights, you’re sure to have seen (and eaten) the amazing array of traditional treats on offer.
 One of the most popular Deepavali sweets is Kaju Barfi, or cashew fudge.
-The traditional recipe definitely has its place, but if you’re looking to make a healthier version with the kiddos, try out this recipe, made with honey instead of sugar from Indu’s International Kitchen.
+The traditional recipe definitely has its place, but if you’re looking to make a healthier version with the kiddos, try using honey instead of sugar.
 Yummo!